jmongard/Git.SemVersioning.Gradle/README.md

 ## `printSemVersion`
-This plugin adds a printSemVersion task, which will echo the project's calculated version to standard-out includning commit count and sha.
+This plugin adds a printSemVersion task, which will echo the project's calculated version to standard-out including commit count and SHA.

 ````shell
 $ gradlew printSemVersion